Compulsory conferences are confidential meetings where parties discuss ways to resolve their dispute with the help of a member or mediator.

 At a compulsory conference, everyone must be respectful and communicate politely.

-The member explains the process and manages the discussions.
+The member or mediator explains the process and manages the discussions.
 They will:

 - ask each party or their representative to give a summary of how they see the dispute